Fear

 Here’s the spiritual logic:

-• Joy comes through our surrender to the Most High (see Romans 14:17), not through human effort.
+• Joy comes through our surrender to the Most High (see Romans 14:17), not by human effort.

 • The “Kingdom of God” is where Jesus the King has His dominion.
 In other words, wherever He actively rules and reigns.